 You have a lot invested in your home.
-Don’t let carpenter bees and ants ruin the object of your affection.
+As such, it’s imperative that you learn how to protect your home against ants and carpenter bees.
 These insects can cause extensive damage that could potentially impact the structure of your home.
 Let’s take a look at some ways to keep your home insect-free.

 Protecting Your Home Against Ants